kenphunggg/sample_app/README.md

 A simple app that query database for measuring on Kubernetes/Knative.
 [See more](./measure_app/README.md)

 ## measure_streaming
-A simple streaming service for measuring on Kubernmetes/Knative.
+A simple streaming service for measuring on Kubernetes/Knative.
 [See more](./measure_streaming/README.md)

+## measure_yolo
+A simple yolo service that detect streaming service and return object inside for measuring on Kubernetes/Knative.
+[See more](./measure-yolo/README.md)